barsanuphe/librarian/librariansync/README.md

 - *Export current collections* :
     generates exported_collections.json in the **extensions** folder from current collections.
+- *Download from librarian*:
+    If *librarian* is serving ebooks, retrieves the list of available files, downloads them all, retrieves the collections.json for the new ebooks, and automatically updates collections.
 - *Delete all collections*

+### Configuration

+*LibrarianSync* only requires configuration when used to download ebooks served over http by *librarian*.

+In the **extensions/librariansync** folder, there should be a *librarian_download.ini* file such as:

+    [server]
+    IP = 192.168.0.5|192.168.15.201
+    port = 13698

+*IP* is a |-separated list of IP addresses.
+The IP address should be the same as the one given in the *librarian* configuration.

+When more than one address is given, *LibrarianSync* tries to connect to each one.
+The idea is to be able to download using Wi-Fi or USBNetwork, so the list of IP addresses can define serveral interfaces of the same server, or different servers.

 ### What it does